Breast pathology Conferences | Cancer Research Conferences | Oncologists Conferences | 2025

 Visa Application Process

 Visa Application Documents You should only apply for business visas to attend and attend conferences.
-Contact your nearest Rome, Italy Travel Agency/Visa Information Center/Embassy for the correct application form.
+Contact your nearest Montreal, Canada Travel Agency/Visa Information Center/Embassy for the correct application form.

-All visas for the visit to Rome, Italy are processed by the respective embassy authorities in the correct way only after the presentation of the corresponding documents.
+All visas for the visit to Montreal, Canada are processed by the respective embassy authorities in the correct way only after the presentation of the corresponding documents.

 If no documents are provided or if the guidelines are not followed, the competent authorities hold the right to reject/cancel the visas.

-The minimum documents that may be required when applying for the visa from Rome, Italy include:
+The minimum documents that may be required when applying for the visa from / Montreal, Canada include:

 • Official Letter of Invitation